History of the Puritans under King Charles I: Silencing of Puritan laymen

 The ejection of non-conforming Puritan ministers from the Church of England in the 1630s provoked a reaction.
-Puritan laymen spoke out against Charles's policies, with the bishops the main focus of Puritan ire.
-The first, and most famous, critic of the Caroline regime was William Prynne.
-In the late 1620s and early 1630s, Prynne had authored a number of works denouncing the spread of Arminianism in the Church of England, and was also opposed to Charles's marrying a Catholic.
-Prynne became a critic of morals at court.
+Puritan laymen spoke out against King Charles's policies, with the bishops the main focus of Puritan ire.
+The first, and most famous, critic of both Laudianism and the Caroline divines was William Prynne.
+In the late 1620s and early 1630s, Prynne had authored a number of works denouncing the spread of both Arminianism and Anglo-Catholicism in the Church of England, and was also opposed to King Charles' marriage to a Catholic princess.
+Prynne became a vocal critic of the lax morals at court.

 Prynne was also a critic of societal morals more generally.
 Echoing John Chrysostom's criticism of the stage, Prynne penned a book, Histriomastix, in which he denounced the stage in vehement terms for its promotion of lasciviousness.
-The book, which represents the highest point of the Puritans' attack on the English Renaissance theatre, attacked the stage as promoting lewdness.
+The book, which represents the highest point of the Puritans' attack on the English Renaissance theatre, attacked stage plays for allegedly promoting lewdness.
 Unfortunately for Prynne, his book appeared at about the same time that Henrietta Maria became the first royal to ever perform in a masque, Walter Montagu's The Shepherd's Paradise, in January 1633.
 Histriomastix was widely read as a Puritan attack on the queen's morality.
 Shortly after becoming Archbishop of Canterbury, William Laud prosecuted Prynne in the Court of Star Chamber on a charge of seditious libel.
 Unlike the common law courts, Star Chamber was allowed to order any punishment short of the death penalty, including torture, for crimes which were founded on equity, not on law.
 Seditious libel was one of the "equitable crimes" which were prosecuted in the Star Chamber.
 Prynne was found guilty and sentenced to imprisonment, a £5000 fine, and the removal of part of his ears.